-Lutein is a plant-based pigment responsible for the yellow colors of fruits and vegetables, and is present in the highest quantities in dark, leafy greens like spinach, kale, and broccoli.
-We are all born with a certain amount of Lutein in our eyes and brain, but here's the kicker: Our bodies don't reproduce Lutein and it is up to us to acquire more of it through our diets.
-This is particularly difficult in 2020 when our food sources are over-farmed, over-manufactured, and declining every year in nutritional value.
-According to USDA data, 1 Bowl of Spinach in 1953 has the same nutritional value as over 43 Bowls of Spinach today.
+Lutein is present in the highest quantities in dark, leafy greens like spinach, kale, and broccoli.
+Unfortunately, our bodies don’t make lutein...and studies have shown that we don’t consume enough leafy-green vegetables to make a meaningful change in eye and brain levels.
+But even if you start to eat more spinach or kale on a daily basis, it still may not be enough – data from the USDA indicate significant nutrient depletion in foods like spinach.
+Indeed, our food sources are over-farmed, over-manufactured, and declining every year in nutritional value.
+According to USDA data, to get the same nutritional value from 1 Bowl of Spinach eaten in 1953 would require an individual to eat 43 Bowls of Spinach today!
 That's an 84% loss of nutrition!
-What this means is that even with a healthy diet we don't receive Lutein and the other carotenoids Z and MZ in the quantities our eyes and brains need.
-Consuming carotenoids through your diet is one way to obtain them, but you may also try fortifying your diet with supplements.
+What this means is that even with a healthy diet we don't consume Lutein, Zeaxanthin, and Meso-Zeaxanthin in the quantities our eyes and brains need.
+An alternative and effective strategy is to fortify your diet with supplements containing these beneficial carotenoids.
 In fact, scientists now believe that supplements are necessary in order to maintain optimal carotenoid levels in the eyes and brain.

-Check out the following Brain Blogs articles on the benefits of carotenoids on cognitive functions, brain health, dementia and Alzheimer's disease.
+Check out the following Brain Blogs articles on the benefits of carotenoids on cognitive function, brain health, dementia and Alzheimer's disease.